 Ephemeral-REQ-13: Multi-headed control is required for collisions and the priority resolution of collisions.
 Multi-headed control is not tied to ephemeral state.
-I2RS protocol MUST NOT mandate how AAA supports priority.
+I2RS protocol MUST NOT mandate the internal mechanism for how AAA protocols (E.g. Radius or Diameter) or mechanisms distribute priority per identity except that any AAA protocols MUST operate over a secure transport layer (See Radius [RFC6614] and Diameter [RFC6733]. distribute priority per identity.
 Mechanisms which prevent collisions of two clients trying to modify the same node of data are the focus.